 |Built-in support and apps||Yes||No||Yes||No||Yes|

-In order to finalize an eCommerce platform that would work the best for you, you need to understand the following things:
+To finalize an eCommerce platform that would work the best for you, you need to understand the following things:

 It’s imperative to know how difficult the platform might be for your use.
-Are you a web designer, a web developer, someone who knows coding, proficient in CSS or HTML?
+Are you a web designer, a web developer, someone who knows to code, proficient in CSS or HTML?
 If you’re not, do you have easy access to one – someone working for you, a friend, a family member, etc.?
 If so, perfect.
 You’ve narrowed down a few of your options already.

 If not, and you don’t know anything about coding or web designing, you’d probably want to go for options that don’t require the hassle.
 You’d rather go for something that gives you the best result without making you scratch your head every two minutes.